aws-samples/aws-step-functions-progress-tracking/README.md

 This project creates an AWS Step Functions, which mocks a mutli-step ordering process, and demonstrates how clients can monitor the progress via Amazon API Gateway Websocket.

+**[This blog post](https://aws.amazon.com/blogs/compute/implementing-reactive-progress-tracking-for-aws-step-functions/) explains the sample in depth.**

 ![Diagram](readme_assets/diagram.png)

 ## Project structure